19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (e) if the person is removed from office at a general meeting;

-(ea) if the person is removed from office by the collective sale committee in accordance with paragraph 8 on the ground that an application to a Board has been made under section 84A during his tenure as a member and the person is a subsidiary proprietor or 84FA who has not executed the collective sale agreement to which the application relates;
+(ea) if the person is removed from office by the collective sale committee in accordance with paragraph 8 on the ground that an application to a Board has been made under section 84A or 84FA during his tenure as a member and the person is a subsidiary proprietor, or a nominee of a subsidiary proprietor, who has not executed the collective sale agreement to which the application relates;

 [13/2010 wef 15/07/2010]